SteeltoeOSS/Documentation/docs/discovery/load-balancing.md

   }
 ```

 Any implementation of `ILoadBalancer` is expected to know how to interact with some form of service discovery mechanism.
-The included load balancers expect an `IServiceInstanceProvider` to be available in the DI service container, so they still require configuration of Eureka, Consul or some other mechanism for providing service instances.
+The included load balancers expect an `IServiceInstanceProvider` to be available in the DI service container, so they still require configuration of Eureka, Consul, or some other mechanism for providing service instances.

 ### Random Load Balancer

 The `RandomLoadBalancer`, as the name implies, randomly selects a service instance from all instances that are resolved from a given service name.
 The `ILoadBalancer` implementation adds the (optional) ability to cache service instance data, which is useful for `IServiceInstanceProvider` or `IDiscoveryClient` implementations that do not provide their own caching (such as the Consul provider).
-Service instance data caching happens automatically if an `IDistributedCache` instance is provided via constructor injection.
+Service instance data caching happens automatically if an `IDistributedCache` instance is provided through constructor injection.

->NOTE: `RandomLoadBalancer` does not track stats or exceptions. `UpdateStatsAsync` simply returns `Task.CompletedTask`
+>NOTE: `RandomLoadBalancer` does not track stats or exceptions. `UpdateStatsAsync` returns `Task.CompletedTask`

 #### Using HttpClientFactory

-To add a service registry-backed random load balancer to an `HttpClient` constructed using `HttpClientFactory`, you may use the `AddRandomLoadBalancer()` extension:
+To add a service registry-backed random load balancer to an `HttpClient` constructed by using `HttpClientFactory`, you can use the `AddRandomLoadBalancer()` extension:

 ```csharp
   services.AddHttpClient("fortunes")